NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common causes

--   The Cloudflare domain was recently activated and there is a delay propagating the domain’s settings to the Cloudflare edge network.
+-   The Khulnasoft domain was recently activated and there is a delay propagating the domain’s settings to the Khulnasoft edge network.
--   The Cloudflare domain was created via a Cloudflare partner (e.g., a hosting provider) and the provider's DNS failed.
+-   The Khulnasoft domain was created via a Khulnasoft partner (e.g., a hosting provider) and the provider's DNS failed.

 {{<Aside type="note">}}
 Error 1018 is returned via a HTTP 409 response code.